picodaq/picodaq.github.io/source/cookbook-a2.rst

     with AnalogIn(channels=[], rate=50*kHz) as ai:
         data = ai.read(200*ms)

-The result is a T×0 array.
-This behavior is mostly useful if your use of AnalogIn is embedded in a function that receives its *channels* parameter from an external source.
+That takes 200 ms and results in a `T` × 0 array.
+This behavior is probably mostly useful if your use of AnalogIn is embedded in a function that receives its *channels* parameter from an external source.